A-312/node-blueconfig/packages/convict-format-with-moment/README.md

 ### Coercion

-Convict will automatically coerce strings variables to their proper types when importing them. `duration` and `timestamp` are also parse and converted into numbers, though they utilize [moment.js](http://momentjs.com/) for date parsing.
+Blueconfig will automatically coerce strings variables to their proper types when importing them. `duration` and `timestamp` are also parse and converted into numbers, though they utilize [moment.js](http://momentjs.com/) for date parsing.